ta-ni-chkr/Netflix-Churn-Analysis/README.md

 *Image credit: The Indian Express*

-Although, with 29.91% and 28.92%, the Standard and Premium plans dominate the platform, the Mobile plan, with only 18% of the user base, shows a notable weakness.
+Although, with 29.91% and 28.92% of total users respectively, the Standard and Premium plans dominate the platform, on the other hand, the Mobile plan, with only 18% of the user base, shows a notable weakness.
 Despite a user gap of approximately 3,000 from the tow other leading plans, it records the highest within-base churn (35.34%).
 This high churn, likely due to its restrictive functionalities and poor user experience—including 480p standard resolution, single-device viewing, and no large-screen casting—suggests many users opt for the Mobile plan initially due to lower pricing but churn quickly when expectations are not met, highlighting stronger loyalty or satisfaction for higher-tier plans and inefficiencies or discontent in low-tier option.

 <p align="center">